Practitioners’

 The world is shifting fast.
 Yet, a decade of resilience practice has shown what works.
 Chief Resilience Officers, city teams, communities and partners are already delivering solutions that protect people, strengthen systems and prepare for the future.

-This Call to Action sets out how the wider ecosystem can work with cities to scale that practice.
+This Call to Action sets out how the wider ecosystem can work with cities to scale resilience.

 The moment we are in